Delaware River Basin

 Home to an incredible diversity of fish, wildlife and scenic vistas, the Delaware River Basin supports coastal communities with commercial fisheries and river towns with robust tourism revenue.
 Its floodplains reduce the impacts of floods on homes and businesses.
 Upriver, tributary streams are cold, clear and full of fish.

 The Delaware River is renowned as the longest remaining un-dammed river east of the Mississippi.
 But these waters are not invincible - land conversion, stormwater pollution, and climate change threaten their health.
-The Nature Conservancy is working throughout the basin to protect forests, floodplains and fish, while also working to make our cities more resilient.
+The Nature Conservancy is working throughout the basin—in places like the Neversink River and the City of Philadelphia—to protect forests, floodplains and fish, while also working to make our cities more resilient.

 With partners, TNC has identified lands that are important for maintaining clean water.
 In the headwaters of the Delaware River Basin, TNC is conserving forested lands, particularly those surrounding streams, lakes and rivers.
 In the Cherry Valley National Wildlife Refuge, along the Kittatinny Ridge and in the Poconos in Pennsylvania, our team of dedicated scientists and land protection professionals work with landowners, hunting and fishing clubs, and state agencies to protect and connect high-quality forests and floodplains.